barbarer/py4e-int/_sources/dictionaries/dictionarycounters.rst

    :answer_c: None
    :correct: a
    :feedback_a: Correct!
 Since there isn't a "d" in word, the code returns the default value.
    :feedback_b: Try again!
+The letter is not in the word so it will not enter the for loop.
    :feedback_c: Try again!
+If the letter does not appear in the word, it should print out the default value.

    What does the following code print?